Winter Interpretation

 Things That Go Bump in the Night

 This weekend, legends and tales from throughout the centuries come to life before your eyes!
 Take a guided tour through Henricus in the dark as interpreters dramatically demonstrate and perform old English folklore stories of witches, ghosts, goblins, shucks, and all “things that go bump in the night.”
 Come see what colonial Virginians thought were spooky, scary, or mysterious in our early history.
-More information can be found here
+Check out the Henricus Calendar for more information!

 Join us for a spooky day of family-friendly Halloween fun!
 Interact with Colonial interpreters and staff as you trick-or-treat in our recreated Indian village and English settlement, listen to a spook-tacular read-aloud story, and decorate your own mini-pumpkin.
 The festivities will wrap-up with a children’s costume parade around our English fort.
-More information can be found here
+Check out the Henricus Calendar for more information!

 Hops in the Park